mingrammer/awesome-finder/README.md

 awesome-hub -h (--help)
 ```

-There are some helper keys:
+There are some helpful key bindings:

 | Key               | Description                              |
 | ----------------- | ---------------------------------------- |